 - 2 tablespoon (30 ml) water

 For the cones:

 - 1 whole egg

 - ⅔ cup (70 g) flour

 - Place ice cream at room temperature to soften.
-Meanwhile in a blender combine blackberries, 1 tbsp (13g) sugar 1 tbsp (15 ml) water, blend to puree and transfer to a small bowl.
+Meanwhile in a blender combine blackberries, 1 tablespoon (13g) sugar 1 tablespoon (15 ml) water, blend to puree and transfer to a small bowl.

 - Clean out blender and add strawberries, sugar and white and puree, transfer to a small bowl.

 - Scoop out softened ice cream in create 1 layer of scoops in the bottom of a loaf pan 9 x 5 (23cm x 13 cm).
 Smooth out with a spatula to create a flat surface.
 Add dollops of the blackberries puree, and then dollops of the strawberry puree then swirl gently and minimally with a skewer.
 Add another layer of ice cream and repeat the process.